 I’m Chloe.
 I cook and write.

-While at Bard I completed a senior thesis about The Alice B. Toklas Cook Book.
+At Bard I wrote me thesis about The Alice B. Toklas Cook Book.
 Since then my interest in the lives, history, and careers of women in the food industry has bloomed.
 Visibility of female forces in a male dominated field is important; I curate their stories in my blog section.

 The title, Moonbeam Kitchen comes from my nickname as a baby, "moonbeam Chloe."
 I had a shiny bald little baby head that glowed like a moonbeam.
 My logo is influenced by Wallace & Gromit's "A Grand Day Out" where the moon was a wheel of cheese.